-The 2019 Ofsted Inspection Framework is live, but schools still face uncertainty about what “deep dives”, a “top level view” and scrutinising “curriculum intent” mean for inspection.
-John Pearce offers his translation, as well as practical activities for senior leaders and governors to ensure they’re ready.
+The 2019 Ofsted Inspection Framework is live, but schools still face uncertainty about what is meant by “deep dives”, a “top level view” and scrutinising “curriculum intent”.
+John Pearce offers his definition of curriculum intent, implementation and impact and what it is likely to mean during an inspection.

 This is especially true of Ofsted’s choice of words and phrases in the new framework, in particular “curriculum intent” and “deep dives”.
 Ofsted’s insistence that inspectors will not look at raw data sounds good in theory, but do we take it at face value?
 What does it mean in plain English?

-I don’t believe Ofsted is asking schools to do anything radically different.
-Maybe we just need to think wider and deeper about curriculum intent, implementation and impact, So, what to do?
+Ofsted said in the summer that is was not expecting schools to do anything radically different.
+If that is the case, and I believe it is, maybe we simply need to think wider and deeper about curriculum intent, implementation and impact.